Pretzel Log Cabin

 - Continuing stacking the pretzel sticks up the sides of the marshmallow house.

 - Once the pretzel walls are completed, it's time to create the roof.
-Your child can try out different designs and combinations of marshmallows, pretzels and peanut, but don’t forget that the larger the building is, the harder it will be to construct a sturdy roof.
+Your child can try out different designs and combinations of marshmallows, pretzels and peanut butter, but don’t forget that the larger the building is, the harder it will be to construct a sturdy roof.

 - Use pretzels to add a bit of decorative flair to the log cabin.
 Let your child add a tiny pretzel door and maybe even a cozy pretzel chimney.

 The fun doesn't have to stop here.
 After the first building is done, have your child try and make more log buildings -- why not a log castle or a log skyscraper?
 Compare different strategies of marshmallow construction and pretzel stick stacking.
-Don’t forget to have fun and don’t be afraid to get messy!
+Have fun and don’t be afraid to get messy!